 When You have an application that is serving Huge Customer Base, so will be your Traffic.
 Sometimes The Application stops responding.
 We can use load Balancer in cases like this which distribute the Traffic it receives between the multiple VPS running the same application.
+AWS Professional Services helps to scale your application as your business grows.

 Load Balancers are region specific, so you have to deploy all the applications in the same region.
 When running a Load Balancer configuration you set Load balancer for instances and not their IP Addresses, So you don't need to assign them with Elastic IPS and you can stop add and remove instances anytime from Load Balancers.
 So Deploy Instances accordingly and Configure your application.